 So I will not only reveal the tip, I will also help you follow through.

-Especially for people like us, this one piece of advice can make or brake our chances of doing great at your first management job (and all the others after this).
+Especially for people like us, this one piece of advice can make or brake our chances of really having an impact in your new position.

 So!
 Here it is:

 When you arrive at your new office, I can assure you: you will see things that need changing.
 If you start acting on these impressions of what’s going on and start meddling with the more obvious flaws in the system, you’ll change things that are indeed going wrong.
 Things will definitely be different, and probably improve,

 BUT (and it’s a big but): the problems you saw at first & second glance are not the root of the problems.
 They’re only the top-half of it, the exterior part.
 Below that, hidden from direct view, are the reasons why the obvious problems are there.
 These are things hidden deep in the DNA of the system and cannot be easily seen or ejected.